The Future is a Holarchy, Here’s Why

 Enjoy 90+ episodes and growing each week of The Great Rebirth Series, a video podcast exploring the nature of the Earth and our role in its rebirth.
 Each episode explores controversial and enlightening topics and teachings to support you in your spiritual and material growth.

 ⚡PS.
 Want to learn how the Mysteries can transcend your Confidence, Heal Your Being, help you become the Magician of your Life and fulfill your true purpose?
-It all starts with your SACRED SEED!
-Get started with The Chrism Ritual today!
+It all starts within!
+Allow The Archaic Occultist to be your guide!

-ANGEL QUINTANA, Leadership Mystic & Founder of Sacred Anarchy
+ANGEL QUINTANA, Teacher of the Mysteries & Founder of Sacred Anarchy

-Angel is the Creator and Founder of Sacred Anarchy — a parallel society, mystery school, temple, and destination for rising leaders of the new aeon.
-She supports soulworkers in discovering their assignment through Esoteric Psychology, Western Occultism, Healing & Divination, and Self-Rulership, so they can lead meaningful lives and reshape the world as we know it today.
+Angel is the Creator and Founder of Sacred Anarchy — a movement dedicated to the creation of a New World.
+She supports individuals embarking on The Great Work to embrace the individuation process so they can help usher in the new age.
 She teaches others how to strengthen the signal of their antenna, find the esoteric solution behind every problem, and unlock and lead the archetypes that live within — the servitors who are supporting their assignment during this lifetime.
-Angel is an activist for personal freedom and a lifelong student of the divination arts, which she attributes all her success to.
+Angel is an activist for personal freedom and a lifelong student of the Western Occult Traditions, which she attributes all her success to.

 Some of the links posted are affiliate links.
 This means if you click on an affiliate link and purchase the item I may receive an affiliate commission, at no extra cost to you.
 I only recommend related products or services I personally love and use, or which will benefit my readers.
 By using the affiliate links, you are helping support my website so I can continue posting free content.
 I appreciate your support.